-Graduate Institute of China Studies, Tamkang University, Taipei, Taiwan e-mail: yangchingyao@hotmail.com and international scholarship.
-It is obvious that the authors intended to relate Taiwan's higher education dilemma, in particular, with its neighboring region and the world.
+Graduate Institute of China Studies, Tamkang University, Taipei, Taiwan e-mail: yangchingyao@hotmail.com

 The seventeen chapters can be divided into the following five sections.
 The first two parts attempt to provide a socio-cultural formation of the current education system and its transformation over the last two decades in which the country strived for global competitiveness.
 Specifically, a thorough description of educational transition process was analyzed furthermore with an overview of administrative structure, the design of school curriculum and instruction, textbooks and teacher education, budget planning and allocation, shadow education and international exchanges.